 Australian, UK, US and most western European citizens receive a 90-day entry permit on arrival.

-- Visitors from the USA, nearly all Western European countries, New Zealand, Australia and around 30 other countries receive 90-day permits on arrival.
-Visitors from a handful of countries receive 60 or 30-day permits, while Canadians get 180 days.
+- Visitors from the UK, the USA, nearly all Western European countries, New Zealand, Australia and around 30 other countries receive 90-day permits on arrival.
+Visitors from a handful of countries receive 60- or 30-day permits, while Canadians get 180 days.

-- As long as it hasn't already expired, in rare cases it is possible to extend your visa for another 90 days; more info can be found at www.hikorea.go.kr.
+- In rare cases it is possible to extend your visa for another 90 days, as long as it hasn't already expired; more info can be found at www.hikorea.go.kr.

 - Applications for a work visa can be made inside South Korea, but you must leave the country to pick up the visa.
 You can also apply for a one-year work visa before entering South Korea, but it can take a few weeks to process.
 Note that the visa authorities will want to see originals (not photocopies) of your educational qualifications.
 This is a safeguard against fake degree certificates.

 - You don’t need to leave South Korea to renew a work visa as long as you carry on working for the same employer.
 But if you change employers, you are usually obliged to apply for a new visa which you have to pick up outside Korea.

 - If you are working or studying in South Korea on a long-term visa, it is necessary to apply for an alien registration card (ARC) within 90 days of arrival, which costs ₩10,000.
 In Seoul this is done at the Omokgyo immigration office south of the Han River, or the Anguk office, north of the river.

 - Seoul Global Center can also help with issues related to work visas.